HiruNya/dawn-wait/README.md

 <!-- cargo-sync-readme start -->

 This crate aims to provide an easy way to wait for new messages in a Discord channel.
-This is meant to be used alongside the crates from the [dawn ecosystem](https://github.com/dawn-rs/dawn).
+This is meant to be used alongside the crates from the [dawn ecosystem].

+The equivalent of this in other languages/frameworks would be the `awaitMessages` method in discord.js and the `wait_for` function in discord.py.

 # Examples
 To try out the examples in the `examples` directory,